Chart Color Schemes

 Lake Coogee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lake Coogee's dwelling structure at the latest Census comprised 93.1% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 81.2% houses and 18.8% other dwellings.
-Home ownership in Lake Coogee was at 30.7%, with mortgaged dwellings at 53.3% and rented dwellings at 15.9%.
+In Lake Coogee, as per the latest Census, 93.1% of dwellings were houses, with the remaining 6.9% being semi-detached, apartments, or other types.
+This is compared to Perth metro's 81.2% houses and 18.8% other dwellings.
+Home ownership in Lake Coogee stood at 30.7%, with mortgaged dwellings at 53.3% and rented ones at 15.9%.
 The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,950.
 Median weekly rent in Lake Coogee was $400, compared to Perth metro's $370.
 Nationally, Lake Coogee's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing